B0neShAd0w/Hacktoria/Road to Nowhere.md

 Let's download it and have a look...

-The file contains some co-ordinates, use these as the password for the flagfile.
+The file contains some co-ordinates.

 Extract the `flagfile-road-to-nowhere.zip` with the password from the information gained above to get your contract card.